-FOR APPLICANT

-Pro Se
+FOR APPLICANT Pro Se

 The Defense Office of Hearings and Appeals (DOHA) declined to grant Applicant a security clearance.
-On October 18, 2005, DOHA issued a statement of reasons (SOR) advising Applicant of the basis for that decision-security concerns raised under Guideline E (Personal Conduct) and Guideline J (Criminal Conduct) of Department of Defense Directive 5220.6 (Jan.
+On May 17, 2005, DOHA issued a statement of reasons (SOR) advising Applicant of the basis for that decision-security concerns raised under Guideline E (Personal Conduct) and Guideline J (Criminal Conduct) of Department of Defense Directive 5220.6 (Jan.
 2, 1992, as amended) (Directive).
 Applicant requested a hearing.
-On July 31, 2006, after the hearing, Administrative Judge Joan Caton Anthony denied Applicant's request for a security clearance.
+On November 30, 2006, after the hearing,

+Administrative Judge John Grattan Metz, Jr. denied Applicant's request for a security clearance.
 Applicant timely appealed pursuant to the Directive ¶¶ E3.1.28 and E3.1.30.

-Applicant raised the following issues on appeal: whether the Judge erred in her findings; whether the Judge erred in concluding Applicant's falsification of his security clearance application was deliberate; whether the Judge erred by concluding that the security concerns raised under Guidelines E and J had not been mitigated.
+Applicant raised the following issues on appeal: whether the Judge erred in his findings; whether the Judge erred in concluding Applicant's falsification of his security clearance application and a signed, sworn statement to a government investigator was deliberate; whether the Judge erred by concluding that the security concerns raised under Guidelines E and J had not been mitigated.

-- (1) Applicant asserts that the Judge erred with respect to a number of findings relating to the nature, circumstances, and timing of Applicant's April 2001 arrest on four felony counts of "Child Abuse Parent."
-However, even if each of the challenged findings of fact were changed to reflect Applicant's interpretation of the record evidence, it would not have undermined the Judge's conclusions.
-Therefore, any such error would be at best harmless.
+- (1) Applicant asserts that the Judge erred in finding he had a clearance while in the military, when in fact he had only had a National Background Check.
+Applicant also asserts that the Judge erred with respect to the "small details" of incidents alleged in the SOR or otherwise mischaracterized the evidence.
+However, assuming solely for the purposes of this appeal that each of the challenged findings were changed to reflect Applicant's interpretation of the record evidence, it would not have undermined the Judge's conclusions.
+Therefore, any such error would be at most harmless.
 See ISCR Case No. 05-08459 at 2, n.
 1 (App.
 Bd.
 Nov.
 16, 2006).
 Applicant has not met his burden of demonstrating that the Judge's material findings with respect to Applicant's conduct of security concern do not reflect a reasonable or plausible interpretation of the record evidence.
-Considering the record evidence as a whole, the Judge's material findings of security concern are sustainable. - (2) Applicant also contends that he did not deliberately falsify his security clearance application by failing to disclose adverse information in response to three different questions.
-In support of this contention, he argues that the omission of the information was due to a misunderstanding on his part, and he subsequently provided the correct information.
-The Board does not find this argument persuasive.
+Considering the record evidence as a whole, the Judge's material findings of security concern are sustainable. - (2) Applicant also contends that he did not deliberately falsify his security clearance application by failing to disclose information about his prior criminal conduct in response to three different questions.
+Likewise, he also contends that he did not falsify a signed, sworn statement to a government investigator by failing to disclose that same conduct.
+In support of this contention, he argues that the omission of the information was due to a faulty memory, a misunderstanding of the questions, and his unfamiliarity with the security clearance process.
+He also argues that he subsequently provided the correct information.
+The Board does not find Applicant's contentions persuasive.

 The Judge had the opportunity to consider Applicant's explanation for why he failed to disclose the information in question.
 The Judge was not bound, as a matter of law, to accept or reject Applicant's explanation.
-The Judge considered Applicant's explanation in light of the record evidence as a whole, and concluded there was a sufficient basis to find that Applicant's omission was deliberate and intentional.
+The Judge considered Applicant's explanation in light of the record evidence as a whole, and concluded there was a sufficient basis to find that Applicant's omissions were deliberate and intentional.
 On this record, the Judge's findings of deliberate falsification are sustainable.
 See Directive ¶ E3.1.32.1; ISCR Case No. 04-03849 at 2-3 (App.
 Bd.
 Jan.
 26, 2006).
 The security concerns raised by Applicant's falsification were not necessarily overcome by Applicant's subsequent disclosures to the government.
 See ISCR Case No. 01-19513 at 5 (App.
 Bd.
 Jan.
 22, 2004).